APPLICATION FOR MINISTRY

 5) Licensing Interview

-Following completion of the application, submitting necessary forms, and passing the Bible exam, an accreditation interview will be scheduled with the Great Lakes District Licensing, Ordination and Consecration Council (LO&CC).
+Upon completion of the application, submitting necessary forms, and passing the Bible exam, an accreditation interview will be scheduled with the Great Lakes District Licensing, Ordination and Consecration Council (LO&CC).
 This interview is an opportunity for the committee to assess the candidate's call to ministry, preparedness, and character.
 It is also a time for the candidate to get to know leadership within the district.
-Upon successfully completing the interview, the candidate is accredited, which means he or she is licensible when and if a call and appointment is received to a specific ministry.
+Upon successfully completing the interview, the candidate is accredited, which means he or she is licensable when and if a call and appointment is received to a specific ministry.
 Completion of the application and interview does not automatically mean that an individual will be licensed by the district.

 Alliance Polity Course